elgatosf/streamdeck-obs-plugin2/README.md

+# Stream Deck - OBS Studio Plugin 2.0

-This is the source code of the Stream Deck OBS plugin for Windows and macOS.
+This is the source code of the Stream Deck OBS Studio plugin for Windows and macOS.

 # Building
 ## Windows